zulip/zulip/docs/testing/linters.md

 - Check Python code with pyflakes.
 - Check JavaScript and TypeScript code with eslint.
+- Check JavaScript, TypeScript, and YAML formatting with Prettier.
 - Check Python code for custom Zulip rules.
 - Check non-Python code for custom Zulip rules.
 - Check puppet manifests with the puppet validator.